2042Third/ast_analysis_python/README.md

 </tr></table>

 The results showing organization/project grouped diagrams for the three features.
 Functional features (dark blue) is greater than dynamic and decorators feature uses; always having bigger overlap with the other two features.

 Dynamic feature and decorators each have about half mutually exclusive proportions.

+Our initial estimation using [Excel](https://github.com/2042Third/ast_analysis_python/blob/main/ast_ml/python_repo_stat.xlsx) gives a probability of \*66%.

 ML model | prediction probability
 -- | --
 Bayesian Analysis | ~63%
-Gaussian Naive Bayesian | ~93% or ~6%
+\*\* Gaussian Naive Bayesian | ~93% or ~6%
 Logistic Regression | ~55%
 Neural Network | ~63%

+\*Given an organization have used one of f, d, or c; there is x probability that the organization would use another feature out of the three.

-\* Gaussian Naive Bayesian would not be able to give a prediction probability because the formula estimates using maximum likelihood.
+\*\* Gaussian Naive Bayesian would not be able to give a prediction probability because the formula estimates using maximum likelihood.

+### Dynamic Feature

+There are 40 source files read.
+3 out of 40 source files used dynamic feature in a context that cannot be replaced by static features.

+To be finished

 ## Requirements